aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    optimization-related applications) may require performance prediction on large numbers of different, detailed scenarios - requires high-performance PODT implementations.
 Models may be more or less complicated and computationally intensive; data consumed may be considerable and run to large archived volumes over time.
-Performance and scalability considerations are considered in Section 5.
+Performance and scalability considerations are discussed in Section 5.

 # Terminology